fedarko/poisson-cat/README.md

 Options:
-  -t, --table TEXT                BIOM table with count data  [required] -m, --metadata TEXT             Sample metadata file  [required] -c, --category TEXT             Metadata category of interest  [required] -r, --reference-category TEXT   Reference metadata category of interest; if
+  -t, --table TEXT                BIOM table with count data  [required] -m, --metadata TEXT             Sample metadata file  [required] -c, --category TEXT             Metadata category of interest; currently
+                                  only binary categories (i.e. those
+                                  containing only two unique values) are
+                                  supported  [required]
+  -r, --reference-category TEXT   Reference metadata category of interest; if
                                   not specified, the first category will be picked
   -o, --output-path TEXT          Output filepath to which differentials TSV
-                                  will be written  [required] -f, --filter-control / --no-filter-control
+                                  will be written  [required] -f, --filter-category-value TEXT
-                                  If passed, this will filter out all samples with a category value of "Control"; will also then filter out all "empty" features --help                          Show this message and exit.
+                                  If passed, this will filter out all samples with a -c category value of this string.
+                                  This will also afterwards filter out all "empty" features.
+This is useful if you have a category with three possible values that you'd like to make into a binary category, so that it can be used here.
+  --help                          Show this message and exit.
 ```